A dynamical approach to spanning and surplus edges of random graphs: Introduction

-In words, $Z^{\bx,q}$ has a unit negative drift and successive positive jumps, which occur precisely at times $(\xi_{(i)}/q)_{i\leq \len(\bx)}$, and where the $i^{\text{th}}$ successive jump is of magnitude $x_{\pi_i}$.
+In words, $Z^{\pmb{x},q}$ has a unit negative drift and successive positive jumps, which occur precisely at times $(\xi_{(i)}/q)_{i\leq \operatorname{len}(\pmb{x})}$, and where the $i^{\text{th}}$ successive jump is of magnitude $x_{\pi_i}$.
 Note that, as $q$ approaches zero, the exponential jump times $\xi_\cdot/q$ diverge, but more importantly the distances between any two successive jump times also diverge, which is consistent with the absence of edges in the random graph at small times.

-In \cite{multcoalnew} the family $Z^{\bx,\cdot}$ defined by \eqref{defZbxq} was called the {\em simultaneous breadth-first walks}.
-It was shown in \cite[Prop.\ 5]{multcoalnew} that, as $q$ increases, the excursion lengths of the reflected $Z^{\bx,\cdot}$ have the law of the {\MC} started from the configuration $\bx$.
+In \cite{multcoalnew} the family $Z^{\pmb{x},\cdot}$ defined by \eqref{defZbxq} was called the {\em simultaneous breadth-first walks}.
+It was shown in \cite[Prop.\ 5]{multcoalnew} that, as $q$ increases, the excursion lengths of the reflected $Z^{\pmb{x},\cdot}$ have the law of the {multiplicative coalescent} started from the configuration $\pmb{x}$.
 This was an essential step in the proof of \cite[Thm.\ 1.2]{multcoalnew}, a characterization of the trajectories of the extreme eternal version of the MC.
-In \cite{multcoalnew} the family $Z^{\bx,\cdot}$ was related to a graph representation of the {\MC}.
+In that paper the family $Z^{\pmb{x},\cdot}$ was related to a graph representation of the {multiplicative coalescent}.
 Indeed, this MC graph representation recalled in Section \ref{S:Coupl} below is a finite random forest whose tree masses evolve in time according to \eqref{merge}.
-Recall that for a finite connected graph $(V, E)$ with $|V| = n$, the number of surplus edges is defined as $|E| - (n-1)$, since any spanning tree of $(V,E)$ has $n-1$ vertices.
-Section \ref{S:Coupl} will introduce two extensions with the purpose of adding the surplus edges to each tree in the forest, relating the MC forest-valued representation to the processes $(\mathcal{G}^{\pmb{x}}(q), q\ge 0)$ and $(\mathcal{MG}^{\pmb{x}}(q), q\ge 0)$.
+Recall that for a finite connected graph $(V, E)$ with $|V| = n$, the number of surplus edges is defined as $|E| - (n-1)$, since any spanning tree of $(V,E)$ has exactly $n-1$ vertices.
+The number of surplus edges are a measure of the level of connectivity of the connected components in the random graph.
+Section \ref{S:Coupl} will introduce two extensions of the breadth-first search algorithm studied in \cite{multcoalnew} with the purpose of adding the surplus edges to each tree in the forest, relating the MC forest-valued representation to the processes $(\mathcal{G}^{\pmb{x}}(q), q\ge 0)$ and $(\mathcal{MG}^{\pmb{x}}(q), q\ge 0)$.

+We hereby wish to point out two crucial consequences arising from the research presented in this paper.
+In Section \ref{S:take2} we obtain a simultaneous breadth-first walk encoding of the marginal law of the augmented multiplicative coalescent at time $q > 0$, starting from a finite vector $\pmb{x}$ and no surplus edges.
+Section \ref{sec:sBFWencodesAMCdynamic} is devoted to a modified encoding construction of the augmented multiplicative coalescent, as a process evolving in $q$.